urbn/URBNAlert/Example/Pods/URBNConvenience/README.md

 * __UIView+URBNAnimations:__ A short and sweet category on `UIView` to quickly add cross dissolve animations to views.
 The default animation duration is 0.2 seconds.

+* __UIView+URBNBorders:__ A simple category to add those pesky borders on any side of the UIView.
+Each border has it's own color, width, and insets.

 * __UIView+URBNLayout:__ A super useful category on `UIView` to expedite layout work with `UIView`’s.
 Includes methods for manual frame layout as well as auto layout.

 * __URBNTextField:__ Because designers like text insets and padding, this subclass adds `edgeInsets`.
 These insets work with all `UITextField`’s subviews (text, editing, left view, clear button, & right view).